 Our newest tool, Summate.it, gives you an overview of an article’s key points.
 With just one click, you get an immediate summary of the article you’re interested in, letting you quickly decide if it’s worthwhile reading the full article.

 We’ve launched a new version of our Push to Kindle iOS app on the Apple App Store.
 Push to Kindle converts web articles into e-books, and delivers them to your Kindle account for a better reading experience.

 New versions of Feed Creator and Full-Text RSS are now available for self hosting.
-They fix problems users reported when running the software with PHP 8.
+They fix issues with PHP 8.1 and 8.2.

 The Kobo Elipsa is a 10.3 inch e-reader.
 It comes with a stylus which allows you to mark up documents in a similar way you would with with pen and paper.
 In this post we’ll show you how you can mark up web articles produced by our Push to Kindle service on the Kobo Elipsa.

 In the past, Amazon automatically generated covers for documents without cover images, displaying the title and author as the cover.
 They no longer do this, so Push to Kindle now generates its own.

 Amazon is currently having trouble correctly handling EPUB metadata sent through its Kindle Personal Documents Service.
 If you send EPUBs to your Kindle account via email, or use a third party application like our Push to Kindle service to send web articles, you are probably affected.

 Push to Kindle now supports sending web articles to Dropbox accounts.
 If your e-reader offers Dropbox integration, try it out.
 We’ve also made our EPUBs more accessible to other apps on Android.

 How to send web articles to your PocketBook using our Push to Kindle application.